 Poppy jumped down and hissed at him.
 Can’t believe I do this.

-“I heard that too.”
-Frank beamed.
+“I heard that.”
+Frank said astonished.

-“How am I supposed to know that?”
+“How am I supposed to know when she wants me to?”
+Frank Replied.